 Increase in rural employment:

 Conversion of the raw material into fuel provides economic benefits through the construction and operation of processing facilities.
 These facilities provide local employment and development opportunities in the rural areas and can help the financial infrastructure of these areas.
 The processing of the non-edible oilseeds is done in simple oil mills, oil expellers and solvent extractors, which already exist in district, taluk and village levels.
-Many of them do not have sufficient work at present due to liberalization of imports of edible oil such as palm oil and sunflower oil.
-By increasing the availability of non-edible bio-diesel oilseeds, which can be processed in the same machine without any modifications, rural employment also increases as these production facilities are on a small scale and are highly decentralized unlike oil refineries and gas facilities.
+Many of them do not have sufficient work at present due to the liberalization of imports of edible oil such as palm oil and sunflower oil.
+By increasing the availability of non-edible bio-diesel oilseeds, which can be processed in the same machine without any modifications, rural employment also increases as these production facilities are on a small scale and are highly decentralized, unlike oil refineries and gas facilities.

 Increasing rural income and women’s involvement:

 Finding and developing new oil wells and natural gas requires huge investments and will primarily help the large-scale industry, which alone can undertake such ventures.
 However, development of bio-diesel from non-edible oilseeds from trees is completely decentralized and is largely located in rural areas.
 It increases the income of rural populations, as these trees have to be grown on land, both common and private and in a decentralized manner.
-Women’s self-help groups in organized manner only can help rural women to a significant extent.
+Women’s self-help groups in an organized manner only can help rural women to a significant extent.
 The landless families and women's self-helf groups will be benefited by supplying oil-seed pods to oil mills.

 Availability of organic manure: